transccc/iot-project/README.md

 ### 5. Set Up push notifications via HTTP Request in Node-RED

-To enable push notifications, with the help of Pushbullet witha de facto webhook:
+To enable push notifications, with the help of Pushbullet with a de facto webhook:

 - **Create a Pushbullet Account**:
   - Go to the [Pushbullet website](https://www.pushbullet.com/).